benjaminpope/science_quiz/quiz.md

 ## Section 1

-1. An Ancient Greek philosopher is known by the nickname "Plato", meaning "broad".
-What was his birth name?

-2. Which American general, based in Brisbane during World War 2, received an honorary doctorate from UQ and is the namesake of a shopping centre in the CBD?
+1. Which American general, based in Brisbane during World War 2, received an honorary doctorate from UQ and is the namesake of a shopping centre in the CBD?

-3. In the Dune novels, the Butlerian Jihad is a war against what sort of enemy?
+2. In the Dune novels, the Butlerian Jihad is a war against what sort of enemy?

-4. Romulus was the first king of Rome.
+3. Romulus was the first king of Rome.
 Who was its last?

-5. Telugu and Tamil are languages in which primary language family?
+4. Telugu and Tamil are languages in which primary language family?

-6. Which city in Germany was under the DDR known as Karl-Marx-Stadt?
+5. Which city in Germany was under the DDR known as Karl-Marx-Stadt?

-7. Katalin Karik and Drew Weissman shared the Nobel Prize in Physiology or Medicine last year for their work on which technology?
+6. Katalin Karik and Drew Weissman shared the Nobel Prize in Physiology or Medicine last year for their work on which technology?

-8. Who is the most recent Australian to have won a Fields Medal?
+7. Who is the most recent Australian to have won a Fields Medal?

-9. Which is the largest university in Australia by total enrollment?
+8. Which is the largest university in Australia by total enrollment?

-10. What is the smallest Australian federal electorate by area?
+9. What is the smallest Australian federal electorate by area?

+10. An Ancient Greek philosopher, born with the name Aristocles, is better known by which nickname meaning “broad”.